Premarital Counseling: Using A Premarital Questionnaire Before Marriage Counseling

 Are you as comfortable together as you are apart?

 During the dating phase of a relationship, couples will most likely spend much of their time together.
-After marriage, your friendship base may change a bit.
+After marriage, your friendship base and social life may change a bit.
 Most people keep contact with their very close friends, and the distant friendships may fade a bit.
 Couples will usually begin to gravitate towards friends who are also couples going through a similar season of life.
 In healthy relationships, partners support the other person by going out and having fun without them occasionally.
 When they are together, they enjoy each other's company and talk about multiple aspects of their lives.
 Can you have fun and be responsible when going out without your partner?
 Can you still have fun together as a couple while managing all the responsibilities of a home, work, and possibly a family?

 Do you support each other?